-1 In this sample, which had 35 per cent of 'intensive' cases with 10 or more home care hours per week compared with 26 per cent in the England as a whole, 25 per cent of cases incurred gross public community care costs of over £256 per week.
+1 In this sample, which had 35 per cent of 'intensive' cases with 10 or more home care hours per week compared with 26 per cent in England as a whole, 25 per cent of cases incurred gross public community care costs of over £266 per week.
 Package costs exclude the costs of hospital and any use of care homes for respite care.
 Social work/care management costs were only included where visits from a social worker during the previous three months were reported by the individual.
 GP visits were not collected so estimates based on national data have been included.
+All costs have been uprated using the appropriate inflators.